Co-authored by Ray Daly and Emma Gardner

 Mix 1 part castile soap with 2 parts baking soda.
 Add essential oils for an optional scent boost.
 Mix to form a paste and scrub onto your bath or shower with a brush.
 Let sit for at least 30 mins then rinse with warm to hot water.

 → Hot take: remember how we said that castile and vinegar neutralize each other?
 Guess what: baking soda is also basic.
-You can mix baking soda and castile and store it, but if you try to mix an all purpose cleaner of water, baking soda, and vinegar like some blogs recommend you will end up with neutralized vinegar!
+You can mix baking soda and castile and store it, but if you try to mix an all purpose cleaner of water, baking soda, and vinegar like some blogs recommend you will end up with a neutral solution.
+Not great for cleaning!